A mattress that’s old or worn out can do more than leave you tossing and turning throughout the night.

 Fortunately, strategically placed pillows can help you find short-term relief: Place them under your knees if you sleep on your back, or between your knees if you sleep on your side.

 That can help release some of the pressure on your back for the time being.
-But the better, more permanent solution, experts say, is to get a new mattress.
+But the better, more permanent solution, experts say, is to look for the best mattress for back pain.

 Finding The Best Mattress